-When you dip, tap, or swipe your credit card to make a store purchase or enter your card number online, you’re requesting that your card issuer pay the merchant.
-But that payment first has to go through a credit card network
+When you dip, tap, or swipe your credit card to make a store purchase, or when you enter your card number online, you’re requesting that your card issuer pay a merchant, but that payment first has to go through a credit card network.

-Visa and Mastercard payment card networks (PCNs) cover credit cards, prepaid debit cards, gift cards, and traditional debit cards.
-AmEx’s PCN includes credit cards, gift cards, and prepaid debit cards only, while Discover’s PCN includes credit cards and its Cashback Debit checking account.
+The Visa and Mastercard networks cover credit cards, debit cards, prepaid debit cards, and gift cards.
+The American Express network includes credit cards, gift cards, and prepaid debit cards only, while Discover’s network includes credit cards as well as debit cards via its cash-back checking account.

-PCNs operate behind the scenes, yet the process is fairly straightforward.
-Here's a step-by-step example of a credit card network’s function when you use your card to make a purchase.
+While these payment networks operate behind the scenes, the process is fairly straightforward.
+Below is a step-by-step example of a credit card network’s function when you use your card to make a purchase.

-- To pay for a $23 haircut, you swipe or dip your card at Lola’s Hair Salon point-of-sale system (POS), using an ABCD Bank Visa.
+- To pay for a $50 haircut, you swipe or dip your card at Lola’s Hair Salon's point-of-sale system (POS) using an ABCD Bank Visa.

-- Lola’s POS transmits your card information and the dollar amount to Linda’s acquirer (or her bank).
+- Lola’s POS transmits your card information and the dollar amount to Lola’s bank (the acquiring bank).

-- The bank then sends the request to your card’s network, Visa.
+- That bank then sends the request to Visa, your card’s network.

 - The Visa network then electronically “talks” to your card issuer, ABCD Bank, to determine whether to approve or deny the transaction.

-- ABCD Bank approves the transaction, and the PCN transmits the approval back to Lola’s POS system.
-The card issuer charges you $23 for the transaction and Lola’s bank receives $23 (minus fees).
+- ABCD Bank approves the transaction, and the network transmits the approval back to Lola’s POS system.
+The card issuer charges you $50 for the transaction, and Lola’s bank receives $50 (minus fees).

-There are four primary companies that act as credit card networks for payments processing:
+Four primary companies act as credit card networks for payment processing:

-Retail store credit cards may operate on their own, smaller credit card networks.
-These networks limit you to making purchases with your store credit card only at those stores.
+Retail store credit cards may operate on their own, smaller credit card networks, limiting you to making purchases with your card only at those stores.

-If a retailer is keeping a close eye on the bottom line, it may opt to accept payments only on low-fee card networks.
-This might be a money-saver for them, but it’s potentially inconvenient for you.
+Acquiring banks incur interchange and other fees to process card payments, so merchants sometimes choose and accept credit card networks based on cost.
+Fees vary, but some networks are more expensive for merchants to use than others.
+American Express, for instance, tends to charge higher fees than its competitors.
+If a retailer is keeping a close eye on the bottom line, it may opt to accept payments only on low-fee card networks, which might be a money-saver for them but inconvenient for you.